Come and Have a Look Around Our Practice

 This is where all of our surgical procedures are carried out.
 We use this room only for these surgical procedures, all other anaesthetics are performed elsewhere, preparation in the prep room, dentals in the dental room, and x-rays and ultrasonography in the x-ray room.

 We offer a range of dental treatments from routine scaling and polishing to specialist endontics and orthodontics for improved oral hygiene.
 The bacteria involved with infected gums (gingivitis) causes bad breath but, more importantly for the health of your pet, enters the blood stream and can lead to damage elsewhere, notably your pet's kidneys and heart.
 It is, therefore, very important to keep your pet's teeth and gums healthy.
 Our nurses and vets are happy to discuss with you how to keep your pet's mouth healthy.

-We have a powerful X-ray machine and a digital image processor that enables us to produce consistant x-rays quickly.
-As most veterinary x-rays are taken with the pet sedated or anaesthetised, speedy and consistant x-rays are essential.
+We have a powerful X-ray machine and a digital image processor that enables us to produce consistent x-rays quickly.
+As most veterinary x-rays are taken with the pet sedated or anaesthetised, speedy and consistent x-rays are essential.

-We also have Ultrasound, endoscopy, and blood pressure monitoring to hand to further investigate problems that are occuring deep inside your pet without the need for open surgery.
+We also have Ultrasound, endoscopy, and blood pressure monitoring to hand to further investigate problems that are occurring deep inside your pet without the need for open surgery.

 St Anne's has just invested in a new ultrasound machine, this machine is more powerful and can produce larger and much clearer images.
 It also has "colour doppler" so that blood flow can be shown, this is useful in for example, examining hearts to look at valve function.
 Ultrasonography can take place anywhere in the Practice, even in a consulting room.
 Here it is being used in the X-Ray room.